DillonZChen/goose/README.md

 ## Usage
 ### Training
-Call `Goose.sif train -h` or `python3 train.py -h` for arguments, you will need the `-s` argument if you want to save the model.
+Call `goose.sif train -h` or `python3 train.py -h` for arguments, you will need the `-s` argument if you want to save the model.
 - See below for [recommended training configurations](#recommended-configurations).
 - To add your own datasets, follow the directory and `.toml` file structure.
 - If you own a CPLEX license and want to train LP models faster, [add it to PYTHONPATH](https://www.ibm.com/docs/en/icos/22.1.1?topic=cplex-setting-up-python-api) and use the manual installation.